Dynamic Mode Decomposition of Control-Affine Nonlinear Systems using Discrete Control Liouville Operators: Abstract

 \section{Abstract}

-Representation of nonlinear dynamical systems as infinite-dimensional linear operators over a Hilbert space of functions provides a means to analyze nonlinear systems via spectral methods for linear operators.
-In this paper, we provide a novel representation for discrete, control-affine nonlinear dynamical systems as operators acting on a Hilbert space of functions.
-We also demonstrate that this representation can be used to predict the behavior of a discrete-time nonlinear system under a known feedback law; thereby extending the predictive capabilities of dynamic mode decomposition to discrete nonlinear systems affine in control.
-The method requires only snapshots from the dynamical system.
-We validate the method in two numerical experiments by predicting the response of a controlled Duffing oscillator to a known feedback law, as well as demonstrating the advantage of our method to existing techniques in the literature.
+The representation of a nonlinear dynamical system as infinite-dimensional linear operator over a Hilbert space of functions enables the study of the nonlinear system via pseudo-spectral analysis of the corresponding operator.
+In this paper, we develop a novel operator representation of discrete-time, control-affine nonlinear dynamical systems.
+We also demonstrate that this representation can be used to predict the behavior of the closed-loop system in response to a given feedback law.
+The representation is learned using recorded snapshots of the system state resulting from arbitrary, potentially open-loop control inputs.
+We thereby extend the predictive capabilities of dynamic mode decomposition to discrete-time nonlinear systems that are affine in control.
+We validate the method using two numerical experiments by predicting the response of a controlled Duffing oscillator to a known feedback law.
+The advantages of the developed method relative to existing techniques in the literature are also demonstrated.